 Our pain reveals what we love.
 Our peoplehood, our collective identity, our universalist Judaism, all demand that we use our hurt to catalyze and drive our moral power.
 We do Judaism justice that way.

-Then there are the hostages, 717 days later and counting.
+Then there are the hostages – 717 days later and counting.
 Securing the return of someone who was kidnapped is one of the great mitzvot of Jewish life.

-I made a point of trying to find out how these two things – nearly two years of hostage taking, and starvation in Gaza – affected each other, and what the real facts on the ground are.
+This summer, I made a point of trying to find out how these two things – nearly two years of hostage taking, and starvation in Gaza – affected each other, and what the real facts on the ground are.
 Of course, reliable and unbiased information is hard to find.
-So this summer, I listened to literally every briefing available to me – hard right, hard left, everything in between; domestic in the U.S., in Israel, international, whatever I could find.
-I expected starkly different portraits, figuring that shared truth would be elusive.
+This summer, I listened to literally every briefing available to me – hard right, hard left, everything in between; domestic in the U.S., in Israel, international, whatever I could find.

 With only one exception, all agreed that Israel's halt to food aid last spring went tragically wrong.
 They also agreed that the U.N. was the original reason for aid bottlenecks – not Israel.